AntoineOrsoni/pyats-devnet-se-hour/README.md

 ## 1. Get structured show command output

 In the second exercice, we will leverage Genie parsers to get a structured output (JSON).
-Complete list of
+Complete list of interfaces.

 ### Output example